miguel-perez/smoothState.js/README.md

 ## Need help?

 If you find yourself confused, add an issue explaining your problem.
 Doing so will help me improve the clarity of the documentation and get us thinking about use cases and potential upgrades.
 I'm all ears.

+## How to ask for help
+* Make a jsfiddle and use use "echo" to [simulate ajax responses](http://doc.jsfiddle.net/use/echo.html)
+* Create a *reduced* test case
+* Be specific as specific as you can be
+* Search other issues for duplicate questions